dave-hillier/payment-gateway-challenge-dotnet/docs/architecture-decisions.md

 ## Initial approach/steps

-1. Make the repo match the assessment specification.
+- [x] Make the repo match the assessment specification.
-2. Consider how the assessment diverges from the real.
+- [x] Consider how the assessment diverges from the real.
-3. Add e2e tests using curl: Success, bank decline, validation failure, duplicate & bank failure.
+- [x] Add e2e tests using curl: Success, bank decline, validation failure, duplicate & bank failure.
+- [ ] Implement idempotency key header

 The challenge calls for "not overengineering" - to me I apply [Beck Design Rules](https://martinfowler.com/bliki/BeckDesignRules.html).
 However, I also do not want to under-engineer the system and therefore I am considering it a challenge to give "at least once" delivery guarantees.